Cauliflower is a vegetable that has low calorie levels and high fiber, calcium and magnesium content.

-Cauliflower comes in different varieties and each requires specific growing conditions and planting times.
+Cauliflower comes in different varieties.
+Each requires specific growing conditions and planting times.

-Growing cauliflower takes much longer, since it needs nearly 7 months from seed to harvest.
+Growing from seed takes much longer, since it needs nearly 7 months from sowing to harvest.

 - Sow in March and April in a sheltered place to harvest in fall.